 How to Prepare Loofah for Garden Mulch

 Proper preparation ensures your loofah mulch is clean, safe, and ready to benefit your garden.
+You can also incorporate scraps from using processing scraps when preparing sponges for other uses.
 Follow these steps to transform old sponges into effective natural garden mulch.

 Step-by-Step Preparation